In this tutorial, we will describe how to copy a formula in excel.

 Note: you can use plus sign to drag the formula or double-click the plus to move the relative reverence formula to target cell.
 Also, you can use Fill handle to copy formula in targeted cell.

-How to Copy Exact Formula to Other Cells in Excel?
+How to Copy Exact Formula in Excel?

 Step-1: Use ENTER to Copy Exact Formula in selected Cells, outlined below: